 Does it matter if the officer didn't read my rights?

 The arresting officer's failure to read your Miranda Rights could prove to be very significant to your case.
 The Fifth Amendment gives suspects the right to protect themselves from self-incrimination.
 This means that if the officer did not make you aware of your rights when you were taken into custody, anything you said could be ruled inadmissible as evidence before the court.
-If you were not read your rights, do not hesitate to discuss your legal options with a skilled lawyer from our firm.
+If you have not read your rights, feel free to discuss your legal options with a skilled lawyer from our firm.

 Read: When do police have to read me my rights?